ethanpost/quizk.ing/_tools/_latest_prompt.md

-Use the transcript in this file to complete this task to the best of your ability.
+Use the transcript to complete the task to the best of your ability.
 Think carefully about the problem.

 You will create a new Markdown file.